IELTS overall score of 6.5 (with no band score less than 6.0) or equivalent

 In all categories of admission, selection is based primarily on academic merit as indicated by an applicant's previous academic record.

 All applicants must meet the minimum English language requirements.

-- a Bachelor's degree or other qualification at a higher AQF level in any discipline OR
+- a Bachelor's degree or higher in any discipline, OR

 For more information on the Admission Criteria and Selection (Higher Education Courses) Policy visit Deakin Policy Library.